tom-draper/pldashboard/frontend/README.md

 ## Hosting

-This website is currently hosted with Vercel at https://www.pldashboard.com/ and requires the following configuration in order to run.
+This website is currently hosted with Vercel at https://www.pldashboard.com/ and requires the following Vercel configuration in order to run.

 `/frontend/vercel.json`